AshLee Frazier on Her Season of Bachelor in Paradise and the Current Scandal

 I don’t think so.
 I mean, I’m not someone who’s going to do that, and I don’t think they would ever test that theory on me, but you know, for example, Clare and Juan Pablo — I hate to bring that up because I know that she hates it when I do — but I don’t think that they were like, “Clare, go to the ocean and do this,” or “Hey, you guys can go to the ocean.”
 I don’t think that is how it works.
 I think it is two people consenting to something.
 These people are grown-ups.
 They’re old enough to know, and for heaven’s sake, the cameras are rolling.
 They’re not completely absent-minded.
 I think that they allow it, for sure.
 And if I have a producer shadowing me, and I’m really close to them and I feel close enough to say, “Hey, I want to go have sex with this guy; can you schedule an overnight date with me?”
 I think that they’d make it happen.
 I really think they’d allow it to happen.

-I won’t say the name of these people behind the scenes — I don’t want someone to lose their job or anything like that — but I want them called out.
 I’m not a big fan of manipulation, and I think there are better ways to go about it.
 For example, if you want me to play a role, just tell me.
 If you want me to, I’ll do it.
 But don’t manipulate me to do it and then make me look bad.
 If you want me to play a sassy little girl, then tell me and I can do it.
 Don’t manipulate me and try to fake me doing something.
 For example, when I was on Bachelor in Paradise they had me walking away calling Clare a bitch.
 Never said that.
 It’s not even my voice.
 Why do that?
 I could have come up with something a little sassier or more like me to say something like, “Not really feeling that girl.”
 I would have owned it.
 Now you have America mad at me because I called her a bitch.
 I didn’t say that.
 Now it’s the show against me, and who’s going to win in that?
 I could have made jokes and played around with them wanting me to not like her and her not like me.
 That’s why I’m coming out on them.

 Does Chris Harrison ever get involved in directing cast members to do certain things?